“The only sane policy for the world is that of abolishing war.” -Linus Pauling

 That reminds us how humble his beginning was.

-Up to now in my life, I’ve seen and experienced some special people, who are richer intellectually, but many are bankrupt in emotions.
+Up to now in my life, I’ve worked and experienced some special people, who are richer intellectually, but many are bankrupt in emotions.

-I’ve also seen and worked with some jerks with a couple of PhDs after their name.
-I’m sure they are not going to be remembered as a good human being in the future even if they accomplished something intellectually.
+I’ve also seen and worked with some jerks with MD, PhD, and MBA after their name.
+I’m sure they are less likely to be remembered as a good human being in the future even if they accomplish something intellectually.

-I’ve also seen and experienced quite a few richer people in emotions but bankrupt in intellect.
+I’ve also seen, worked, and experienced quite a few richer people in emotions but bankrupt in intellect.

-To be honest, I’ve seen many people who are moderate in both faculties, in general they are good, ordinary, and common everyday people.
+To be honest, I’ve seen, worked, and experienced majority people who are moderate in both faculties of emotion and intellect, in general they are good, ordinary, and common everyday people.

 But I’ve rarely seen and experienced richness in both intellect and emotions.

-Linus Pauling falls in this category, at least, for me.
+Linus Pauling falls in this category, at least, for me from reading and thinking about his contributions.

-As a result of this unique personality, he received the highest recognition on earth, the Nobel prize in both faculties.
+As a result of his unique personality, he received the highest recognition on earth, the Nobel prize in both faculties.

 He got the Nobel prize in chemistry in 1954, one of the pinnacle of intellectual richness.